B-Davis/NFH_PIT_DATA/README.md

 **Brook** - 05/31/2024 Added ideas on naming convention

-* Uses for this tool:
+* Ideas for this tool:
-  + Annual detections of adult returns at Bonneville Dam for each hatchery
+  + Annual detections of adult returns at Bonneville Dam for each hatchery, updated button information
-  + Previous annual detections
+  + Table with annual detections by brood year, fist, last, median detection
-  + cumulative detections
-  + 10-year model
+  + cumulative detections, 10-year model, % return as of today based on 10-year model
+  + Annual Expansion, weekly change, plot
   + Ladder detections
+  + Links to annual reports
+  + Temperature tool for Warm Springs
   + juvenile travel time
   + juvenile survival to Bonneville
   + SAS for each brood year